THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 • Use available resources.
 Learners who take advantage of resources like online videos, podcasts, or written materials can shore up areas where they need more information or practice, helping close skills gaps more effectively.

 • Ask for help.
-Everyone occasionally needs help, and there is absolutely no shame in asking for clarification or asking other questions.
+Everyone occasionally needs help, and there is no shame in asking for clarification or other questions.
 Asking questions helps ensure you won’t miss key concepts and keeps you engaged in learning.

 The Role of Coaching in Leadership Development